Les Louanges: Career

 Vincent Roberge won the Prix Félix-Leclerc at the 2019 edition of Les Francos de Montréal, and the Prix Espoir FEQ at the Festival d'été de Québec.
 The single "Attends-moi pas" was shortlisted for the 2020 SOCAN Songwriting Prize.

 He composed music for Anne Émond's 2019 film Young Juliette (Jeune Juliette).
 The project is a solo work, for which he signed in his birth name.

 In 2022, Les Louanges released his second album, Crash.
 This album is composed of 13 songs, and 2 interludes.
 It is more intimate than his first album, and it tells the stories of his young adult life.
 Everything is written in the artist's own perspective, as he thinks it is the only way to make it authentic, and truly real.Topics such as breakups, addiction, and sexual assault are covered on this album.This album also presents a collaboration; Les Louanges sings with Corneille the title song Crash.
 This album won the Juno Award for Francophone Album of the Year at the Juno Awards of 2023.

+On April 10, 2026, Roberge released his third album, Alouette!.
+The album was received favorably by critics, who highlight its "scathing" and "sensitive" lyrics.
+Critics also praise the album’s "maturity" and introspective character, as well as the depth of its themes, although some lament the heaviness of the lyrics.
+Roberge mentions Leonard Cohen, Frank Ocean, Talking Heads, Bob Dylan, Bruce Springsteen, Dijon and Mk.gee among the album’s musical influences.
+Like Crash was in 2022, Alouette! is on the long list of the Polaris award in 2026.